-While the Traverse has been periodically updated since its introduction nine years ago, this is its first complete redesign, and seeing them compared side-by-side really shows it was time for a comprehensive update.
+While the Traverse has been periodically updated since its introduction nine years ago, this is its first complete redesign, and seeing the 2017 and 2018 Chevrolet Traverse compared side-by-side really shows it was time for a comprehensive update.

 The overall effect of the new styling pumps up the Traverse's bold factor.
 The front end has an upright and more prominent grille that's capped by a squared-off hood.
 New headlights have LED daytime running lights with high-intensity discharge headlights, and there are available LED headlights on higher-end Premier and High Country trim levels.

 The Traverse's profile shows off its meatiest design change.
 The 2018 was intentionally styled to mimic Chevrolet's full-size Tahoe and Suburban, and you see that in the stark horizontal bodyline that flows uninterrupted from the headlights to the taillights and runs almost parallel to the roofline, which doesn't slope at the rear like the outgoing SUV.

 Second-row passengers benefit the most from the update with significantly more legroom than before (2.2 inches).
 A new function of the sliding second row allows the seat to slide forward for third-row access with a forward-facing child seat installed, though only on the passenger side.

 A squared-off rear end and an extended wheelbase supplies third-row passengers with more headroom, legroom and hip room.
 The way back is now more comfortable than before, with a half-inch more legroom, and is one area we're glad to take on more minivan-like dimensions.